By Mel Grau

 Want to experience nature at night?
 Now walking through Wisconsin’s state parks in darkness is possible through the DNR’s popular summer candlelight hikes.
 Lit by tiki torches, paths that hug Wisconsin shorelines, cross over sand dunes and delve into thick forests will lead you to awe-inspiring experiences with the whole family.

 Don’t miss a hike you’ll like—Summer Candlelight Hike at Kohler Andrae State Park, Candlelight Beach Walk at Whitefish Dunes State Park, Candlelight Hike at Richard Bong State Recreation Area and After Summer Candlelight Hike at Harrington Beach State Park to name a few.

 Follow the firelight to discover Wisconsin’s natural wonders at night!

 Marshmallows, chocolate and graham crackers—three essential ingredients for the famous campfire treat that leaves everyone asking for more.
 If you thought the gooey dessert couldn’t get better, think again.
-In Wisconsin, you can add more excitement to the s’mores tradition at Jazzed-Up Marshmallows in Lake Mills.
+In Wisconsin, you can add more excitement to the s’mores tradition at Jazzed-Up Marshmallows from Lake Mills.
 Here, homemade marshmallows in mouthwatering flavors like cookies & cream or salted caramel make unconventional substitutions to the classic recipe.

 Don’t miss out on the newest wave of delectable jazzed-up s’mores—celebrate by camping at Sandhill Station State Campground on National S’mores Day.